pipeisaza/avd-clab-quick-windows/README.md

 # AVD Quickstart Containerlab

 > **WARNING**
-I modify the original repository to reduce the number of nodes and hence the hardware pressure.
+I modified the original repository to reduce the number of nodes and hence the hardware pressure.
+I was able to run it on an old Windows 10 with 2 spines and 2 leafs.

 > This repository is still under construction.
 It's fully functional, but has number of limitations.
 > For example: